Autonomous Buildings: Are They the Future?

 Such a world will empower users in new ways as they choose where to work.
 In order to market themselves to end-users and tenants (and thereby generate value for investors and owners), buildings will increasingly enable personalization of services, from room reservation suggestions to lighting dimmers to temperature control.
 Built around “personas” or linked to personal assistants tied to users’ mobile technology, buildings can offer an inviting, productive space for different types of user needs.

 Service providers, on the other hand, will be able to leverage the advances in building systems, IoT, and mobile apps to manage more and more functions from remote operation centers.
 This remote shift will go hand-in-hand with better service delivery for end-users as sensors and user feedback result in more responsive service delivery.
 Property owners likewise benefit as easier coordination and centralization of information can raise rent or lease durations while increasing building value.

 The final exciting development goes beyond the current stakeholders to anticipate the future needs of building occupants.
 Drawing on diverse data streams from within this ecosystem, it will be possible to design new buildings to address bottlenecks, needs, or preferences that are revealed as potential issues in current designs.
-Coupled with simulations enabled by extensive digital twin data, designers can evaluate the downstream effects of their choices and building managers in the operational phases can more easily test different scenarios while lowering cost and disruption.
+Coupled with simulations enabled by extensive digital twin data, designers can evaluate the downstream effects of their choices.
+And building managers in the operational phases can more easily test different scenarios while lowering cost and disruption.
 Building life-cycle intelligence will therefore drive a virtuous cycle of increasingly responsive and user-centric building design.
-While many of us still cannot go back to our offices, the smart buildings of the future will be places we will all want to go.
+While many of us still cannot go back to our offices, the smart autonomous buildings of the future will be places we will all want to go.